-company, and non-executive director and
+Chair of Hill & Smith PLC, a FTSE 250 company, and non-executive director and investment committee member of Big Society Capital.

-Managing Partner and Global Head of

-included board appointments to Audley

-Element Materials Technology.

-Private Equity at 3i Group plc.
-Member of its

-executive and investment committees which

-Travel, Mayborn Group, Foster + Partners and
+Managing Partner and Global Head of Private Equity at 3i Group plc.
+Member of its executive and investment committees which included board appointments to Audley Travel, Mayborn Group, Foster + Partners and Element Materials Technology.

-Capital.

-investment committee member of Big Society